 Most patients return to light daily activities within two to four weeks.
 Full recovery, including dietary progression and return to exercise, may take six to eight weeks.
 Ongoing follow-up is essential to monitor healing, nutrition, and weight loss progress after Revisional bariatric surgery.

-How Can A Patient Prepare for Revisional Bariatric Surgery?
+How To Prepare for Revisional Bariatric Surgery?

 Preparation plays a major role in achieving optimal outcomes.
 Patients are usually recommended to follow a structured pre-operative plan that may include dietary changes, weight stabilisation, and medical optimisation.